wwwted/ndb-cluster-workshop/labs/Lab_3_backup.md

 Backup and restore of NDB Cluster can be done centralized by MySQL Cluster Manager.
 NDB also have native backup and restore for community edition of NDB, more details [here](https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-backup.html).

-As NDB Cluster is a ditributed database, the backup is also a distributed where each datanode will backup it's part of the complete dataset.
+As NDB Cluster is a distributed database, the backup is also a distributed where each datanode will backup it's part of the complete dataset.
 Important that you make sure all parts of the backup are stored in a safe manner.

+Local data/metadata in MySQL API nodes are not part of NDB backup, this data must be handles separately.
+This data can be secured by using [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html) separately.

 #### Backup and Recovery